 An old friend who I stay in contact with today, it seems this person is quite skittish of a lot of adventurous things.
 I had a crush on this person once (but then, I had crushes on a lot of people, LOL, including others that I am friends with today) a long time ago and as much as I still love this person as a friend today, I’m glad I found my adventurous love of my life when I did.
 The world is my oyster!
 Did I say oyster?
 I hate, no I abhor oysters!
 I even swallowed one once and I thought I was going to die!

 But I digress.
 This is about why I travel.
-With 22 Countries under my belt, 4 Continents, 42 States in the USA, there is so much more beauty in the world to see!
+With 40 plus Countries under my belt, 7 Continents, 45 States in the USA, there is so much more beauty in the world to see!
 Even though I am new to Blogging, I hope to catch up all my fans on all my adventures.
 Please stay tuned for articles with photos attached.
 I am a photographer by trade, so my blog text may appear dry at times.
 My photos, if you are ever interested, are available as wall art or any other purpose you may like.
 Please get permission before reproducing any of them.